8 Helpful Tips to Promoting Your Illustration Business Through Direct Mail

 Hot off the presses, It's postcard season again!
 Postcard season is that special time of year which, ideally, rolls around four times per calendar.
 What I like best about postcards is the sense anticipation with which the whole affair is charged — the suspense of waiting for the postcards to arrive in the mail, the excited unpacking of shipping material, the ritual placing of stamps and mailing addresses labels which heightens the anticipation, and best of all, once they're in the mail, the expectation of the work to come.

-It has been my experience that postcards are the singular most effective tool in an illustrator’s self-promotion arsenal in regards to an outlay of effort-to-work-to-ratio-of-return-on-investment.
-Quite the mouthful when I put it that way, but what I mean is that given how cheap and easy online printing has become, justifying postcards as a promotional vehicle has become a no brainer – it only takes one job to more than cover the expense (when I started out, not that long ago, you had to lay out hundreds of dollars for minimum print runs of a thousand cards, where as now, I managed to pool together a couple promo codes and split my thousand into three different designs – all for under a hundred bucks).
-One might argue that social media provides a myriad of ‘free’ promotional tools, but if you’ll notice, I also included effort in the equation – it may just be me, but social media takes a constant tedium of updating and following effort to have even a marginal result, where as putting together a postcard design is a one time effort.
+It has been my experience that postcards are the single most effective tool in an illustrator’s self-promotion arsenal in regards to an outlay-of-effort to return-on-investment ratio.
+Quite the mouthful when I put it that way, but what I mean is that given how cheap and easy online printing has become, justifying postcards as a promotional vehicle has become a no brainer — it only takes one job to more than cover the expense (when I started out, not that long ago, you had to lay out hundreds of dollars for minimum print runs of a thousand cards, where as now, I managed to pool together a couple promo codes and split my thousand into three different designs — all for under a hundred bucks).
+One might argue that social media provides a myriad of ‘free' promotional tools, but if you'll notice, I also included effort in the equation — it may just be me, but social media takes a constant tedium of updating and following effort to have even a marginal result, where as putting together a postcard design is a one time effort.
 And I enjoy designing it!

 If you're new to making illustration promotion postcards, I've put together some tips from what I've learned both through my own process and mistakes I've made in the past (learning opportunities), as well as from what I've seen other illustrators do: